Channel (geography): Nautical channels

 A term "navigable channel" is used as a nautical term to mean a lane for ship travel, frequently marked (cf. Buoy) and sometimes dredged.
 Thoresen distinguishes few categories of channels, from A (suitable for day and night navigation with guaranteed fairway depth) all the way to D with no navigational aids and only estimated depths provided to the shipmaster.
-With regard to the dredging, channels can be unrestricted (wide enough to accommodate 10-15 widths of a largest ship used in this channel, semi-restricted with limited dredging in shallow waters, and fully restricted, where the entire channel is dredged.
-The latter, entirely man-made, channel is frequently called a canal, with the Panama canal providing an example.
+With regard to the dredging, channels can be unrestricted (wide enough to accommodate 10 to 15 widths of a largest ship used in this channel, semi-restricted with limited dredging in shallow waters, and fully restricted, where the entire channel is dredged.
+The latter, entirely human-made, channel is frequently called a canal, with the Panama Canal providing an example.

 The term not only includes the deep-dredged ship-navigable parts of an estuary or river leading to port facilities, but also to lesser channels accessing boat port-facilities such as marinas.
 When dredged channels traverse bay mud or sandy bottoms, repeated dredging is often necessary because of the unstable subsequent movement of benthic soils.

 Responsibility for monitoring navigability conditions of navigation channels to various port facilities varies, and the actual maintenance work is frequently performed by a third party.
 Storms, sea-states, flooding, and seasonal sedimentation adversely affect navigability.
 In the U.S., navigation channels are monitored and maintained by the United States Army Corps of Engineers (USACE), although dredging operations are often carried out by private contractors (under USACE supervision).
 USACE also monitors water quality and some remediation.
 This was first established under the Rivers and Harbors Act of 1899 and modified under acts of 1913, 1935, and 1938.
 For example, the USACE developed the Intracoastal Waterway, and has the Mississippi Valley Division responsible for the Mississippi River from the Gulf to Cairo, Illinois, the North Atlantic Division for New York Harbor and Port of Boston, and the South Pacific Division for Port of Los Angeles and Port of Long Beach.
 Waterways policing as well as some emergency spill response falls under United States Coast Guard jurisdiction, including inland channels serving ports like Saint Louis hundreds of miles from any coast.
 The various state or local governments maintain lesser channels, for example former Erie Canal.